ACCESS | Apply & Enroll

 How to Apply

-If you are new to CU as a non-degree student, complete and submit the Enrollment Application for Continuing Education.
+If you are new to CU as a non-degree student, complete and submit the Non-Degree Application for Continuing Education.

 Non-Degree Application Requirements